YaqubRefiyev/airline_flights_analysis/README.md

 ## 🔍 Analysis Steps

-Layihədə aşağıdakı analizlər aparılmışdır:
+The following analyses were performed in this project:

-### 1. Aviaşirkət üzrə analiz
+### 1. Airline Analysis

-* Hər aviaşirkətin uçuş sayı
+* Number of flights per airline
-* Orta bilet qiymətləri
+* Average ticket prices
-* Ən bahalı və ən ucuz şirkətlər
+* Most expensive and cheapest airlines

-### 2. Sinif (Class) üzrə analiz
+### 2. Class Analysis

-* Economy və Business siniflərinin qiymət fərqi
+* Price differences between Economy and Business classes
-* Siniflər üzrə orta uçuş müddəti
+* Average flight duration by class

-### 3. Şəhərlər üzrə analiz
+### 3. City-Based Analysis

-* Mənbə və təyinat şəhərlərinə görə orta qiymətlər
+* Average prices based on source and destination cities
-* Ən çox uçuş olan şəhər
+* Most frequent cities in the dataset

-### 4. Gün faktorunun təsiri
+### 4. Impact of Days Left

-* `days_left` dəyişəninə görə qiymət dəyişimi
+* Price changes based on `days_left`
-* Az qalan günlərdə qiymət artımı müşahidəsi
+* Observation of price increases as departure date approaches

-### 5. Dayanacaqların təsiri
+### 5. Stops Analysis

-* Stops sayına görə qiymət və müddət analizi
+* Relationship between number of stops and price/duration

-### 6. Qruplaşdırma
+### 6. Grouping

-* Günlər intervala bölünərək (`0-10`, `11-20`, və s.) analiz edilmişdir
+* Days were grouped into intervals (`0-10`, `11-20`, etc.) for deeper analysis

 ## 📈 Key Insights

-* Uçuşa az gün qaldıqca qiymətlər artır 📈
+* Ticket prices increase as the departure date approaches 📈
-* Business class biletlər Economy-dən xeyli bahadır 💸
+* Business class tickets are significantly more expensive than Economy 💸
-* Daha çox dayanacaq olan uçuşlar adətən daha ucuzdur
+* Flights with more stops are generally cheaper
-* Aviaşirkətlər arasında ciddi qiymət fərqləri mövcuddur
+* There are noticeable price differences between airlines

-## 📌 Nəticə
+## 📌 Conclusion

-Bu layihə göstərir ki, uçuş qiymətləri bir çox faktordan asılıdır və düzgün analiz vasitəsilə bu faktorları aşkar etmək mümkündür.
+This project demonstrates that flight ticket prices depend on multiple factors, and through proper data analysis, these factors can be identified and understood.

 ---

 ## 👤 Author

 Yaqub Rafiyev